-Muchak JDPSN (Namhee Chon)
+Zen Master Gu Ja (Namhee Chon)

-From a dharma talk given during the Summer Kyol Che at Warsaw Zen Center on September 3, 2008.
+From a dharma talk given during the Summer Kyol Che at Warsaw Zen Center on September 3, 2009.

 As you just heard, my name is Muchak.
-When I got five precepts, I received this name, which consists of mu, meaning "no", and chak, meaning "attachment."
-I was proud of my name.
-At that time I checked very much: I checked myself and I checked others.
+When I got five precepts, I received this name, Muchak.
+Mu means "no" and chak means "attachment."
+I was very proud of my name.
+At that time I checked very much: I checked me and I checked others.
 One teacher called me "Checking Woman."
-Even still, I checked myself.
+At that time I checked myself.

 I'm not so much attached to money, and not so much attached to sleep, or sex, or fame.
-I checked myself, and thought, "I've got not so much attachment."
+I checked myself, and thought, "I've not so much attachment."
 I thought I could give up everything, like this [snaps fingers].
 And so I thought, this name is really good for me.

-And then I went to Korea and met a very strong Buddhist woman.
+And then once I went to Korea and met a strong Buddhist woman.
 She asked me, "What is your Buddhist name?"
 I said "Muchak" and she immediately knew the meaning.
 Then she told me, "Your master must have reasons to give you this name."
 I never thought of it from this viewpoint.
 So my ego got hurt.

 After a while I noticed my mistake.
 There was so much "I." "I can do this, I know this, I can . . ."
 Everything I, I, I, so big.
-Even if we give away our life and the whole world, if we keep hold of our "I" then nothing happens.
+Even if we give away our life and the whole world, but we keep hold of our "I"-nothing happens.

-Buddha said once that when we look closely, all the origins or roots of our suffering come from this "I." We have something to protect, to be nourished, and to be praised.
+Buddha once said, when we look closely, all the origins or roots of our suffering come from this "I." We have something to protect, to be nourished and to be praised.
 From that come the so-called five poisons: pride, jealousy, desire, hatred, ignorance.

 But what is this "I"?
 Who am I?
 To find out what this is we come here together.
-Once during a summer retreat in America, in Providence, I sat and I got really lost in huge mountains of memories.
-You already know what it is like: you have lots of memories, and I saw lots of people whom I saw before, whom I loved, whom I hated, with whom I fought.
-Places I had been to, and wonderful experiences and bad experiences-all this stuff.
+Once in a summer retreat in America, in Providence, I sat and I got really lost in huge mountains of memories.
+You know already what it is like: you have lots of memories, and I saw lots of people whom I saw before, whom I loved, whom I hated, with whom I fought.
+Places I had been to, and wonderful experiences and bad experiences, all this stuff.

-But somehow I could manage to come back to this moment where I was sitting.
+But somehow I could manage to come back this moment where I was sitting.
 So I looked at the floor and suddenly a question appeared to me: "This person, this person in my memories, is it still me?
 Is it still me who loved this person and hated that person, who did this and that?"
-And I must say "No." I was no longer this person.
+And I must say "No." I was no more this person.
 I could not say, "This is I, this is me."

-In this way I could see that this very person who asked this question, whether this person is me or not, soon this person will also not be me.
+In this way I could see that this very person who asked this question, whether this person is me or not, soon this person will not be me.
 So I somehow got into a panic.
 Then "What am I?
 Where is this I?"
 I was kind of desperate to look and find, to search . . .
 There was no answer.

 Now on this day there was an interview.
 The teacher rang the bell and I went into the interview room.
-As soon as I bowed and took a seat, Zen Master Dae Kwang (then called Do An JDPSN) asked me "WHO ARE YOU!"
+As soon as I bowed and took a seat, Do An JDPSN (who would later become Zen Master Dae Kwang) asked me "WHO ARE YOU!"